qcif/cvmfs-setup-galaxy/README.md

-# CernVM-FS setup for Galaxy Project CVMFS repositories
+# CernVM-FS setup scripts for Galaxy Project repositories

 Scripts for setting up CernVM-FS clients and caching proxy servers to use the _Galaxy Project_ CernVM-FS repositories.
 The